crillab/metrics/docs/md/wallet.md

 ```

 An equivalent plot is also considered to gain in generality of usage through
 communities: the Cumulative Distribution Function (CDF).
-Figure \ref{bestCDF}
-provides an overview of this equivalent plot, based on a histogram: x-axis corresponds
+This plot is based on a histogram: x-axis corresponds
 to the y-axis of the cactus-plot (time), and y-axis corresponds to the normalized
 number of solved inputs.